Chocolate Wheat Cereal Snacks

 - Place cereal in a large bowl; set aside.
 In a microwave, melt chocolate chips and peanut butter; stir until smooth.
 Pour over cereal and stir gently to coat.
 Let stand for 10 minutes.

-"If you are looking for the original version of 'puppy chow' or 'paw prints' with chex/crispix cereal you will be disapointed.
+This is not the original version of 'puppy chow!
 However, this is a great way to make a 'lighter' version.
 Without as much coating as other recipes, it was not as messy.
-Plus, kids can eat one bite at a time, keeping hands a bit cleaner. (because of bite size and because it is not coated nearly as much as traditional recipe) We love the origianl puppy chow mix.
-So this is not my favorite but worked well enough for shreaded wheat cereal!"
+Plus, kids can eat one bite at a time, keeping hands a bit cleaner. (because of bite size and because it is not coated nearly as much as traditional recipe) We feel it is better to use only about 5 cups cereal.
+We love the origianl puppy chow mix but works well for shreaded wheat cereal!